1Shubham7/portfolio-me/content/experience/gssoc.md

     image: "experience/gssoc.png"
 ---

-"Girlscript Summer Of Code is a three-month-long Open-Source Program conducted every summer by the Girlscript Foundation.
+"**Girlscript Summer Of Code** is a three-month-long Open-Source Program conducted every summer by the Girlscript Foundation.
 With constant efforts, participants contribute to numerous projects under the extreme guidance of skilled mentors over these months.
 With such exposure, students begin to contribute to real-world projects from the comfort of their homes.
 GirlScript Summer Of Code has witnessed active participation over the years, and the 2023 edition aims to carry the legacy with a promising impact."

 Girlscript Summer of Code was my first exposure to larger code bases.
 I was ranked under top 100 contributors out of 17,000 + contributors from 14+ countries.